UI5/renovate-config/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report an issue with a package part of UI5 Renovate Preset
+about: Report an issue with a package part of UI5 Renovate Preset Config
 title: ''
 labels: bug, needs triage
 assignees: ''